Typee-Language/Typee/_Global_Documentation/programming-languages-translation-State-of-the-Art.md

 addresses the translation betwenn OOP (_object oriented programming_) languages and is mainly based on translation of classes first, then their methods.
-In one of the patent claims, Java is precisely cited as the initial computer language to be translated, as well as in another claim, garabage collector in expresselmy cited also.
+In one of the patent claims, Java is precisely cited as the initial computer language to be translated, as well as in another claim, garbage collector in expressely cited also.

 That's an interesting concept that any programming language translator should implement.
 For __Typee__ proof of concept of a translator, we will not address